SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Background and Related Work

 In contrast, if the contact schedule cannot be determined a priori, the contact interactions must be solved \emph{implicitly}, resulting in a much larger and more challenging nonlinear optimization problem \cite{howell_calipso_2022, noauthor_ipopt_nodate}.
-This method is referred to as contact-implicit trajectory optimization \cite{posa_direct_2014,patel_contact-implicit_2019, manchester2019contact}.
+This method is referred to as contact-implicit trajectory optimization \cite{posa_direct_2014, manchester2019contact}.
 Reliably solving contact-implicit trajectory optimization problems to high accuracy is challenging even in offline settings, and the solution can be sensitive to model mismatch.
-A number of previous studies have aimed to improve numerical accuracy \cite{patel_contact-implicit_2019, manchester2019contact}, convergence properties \cite{howell_calipso_2022}, or robustness to contact model uncertainty \cite{drnach_robust_2021, drnach_mediating_2022}.
+Several previous studies have aimed to improve numerical accuracy \cite{ manchester2019contact}, convergence properties \cite{howell_calipso_2022}, or robustness to contact model uncertainty \cite{drnach_robust_2021, drnach_mediating_2022}.

-In this work, we reason about contact interactions in each stage of the framework: During 3D reconstruction, we roll out reconstructed motions in a differentiable simulator \cite{warp2022}, where contact is modeled as a spring-damper system \cite{marhefka1996simulation}.
-In trajectory optimization, we enforce rigid body contact constraints as LCPs in a direct collocation method \cite{manchester2019contact}.
+In this work, we reason about contact interactions in each stage: During 3D reconstruction, we roll out reconstructed motions in a differentiable simulator \cite{warp2022}, where contact is approximated with a spring-damper model.
+In trajectory optimization, we enforce rigid-body contact dynamics using LCP constraints \cite{manchester2019contact}.
 Finally, during online tracking, we solve a simplified contact-implicit problem that can fully reason about contact mode timing.